Table of Contents

 - They do not validate Kubernetes internals

 They just provide the environment.
-In fact, they are often a precursor to using tools from category 1&2; use these tools to provision your testing environment and then a tool like Testkube to run your tests in them.
+In fact, they are often a precursor to using tools from category 1 and 2: use these tools to provision your testing environment, then a tool like Testkube to run your tests in them.

-These are hosted testing platforms that run tests in their own cloud, not inside Kubernetes.
-They’re great tools, but they don’t really belong in the Kubernetes testing conversation.
+These are hosted testing platforms and CI/CD tools that run tests in their own cloud, not inside Kubernetes.
+They are great tools, but they do not really belong in the Kubernetes testing conversation.

 What this category does